UncleFirefox/Measures-Addon-For-Blender/README.md

   <img src="screenshots/plugininstalled.jpg" width="80%">
 </div>

+Once the plugin is installed you'll see an "Install dependencies" button at the bottom.
+This addon uses dependencies not included with the standard built in set of libraries.
+That button automates that process.
+Make sure you run with elevated privileges before attempting the install.
+Once successful the button will be greyed out.

 You can install different versions of the plugin and activate the one you want to try.

 <div style="text-align: center">